MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/managing-memory-buffers-rebalance.md

 [IMiniportWaveRTStream::FreeAudioBuffer](https://msdn.microsoft.com/library/windows/hardware/ff536745) or [IMiniportWaveRTStreamNotification::FreeBufferWithNotification](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/portcls/nf-portcls-iminiportwavertstreamnotification-freebufferwithnotification)

-Note that portcls miniport drivers should succeed the state transitions from higher value to lower values (RUN == 3, PAUSE==2, ACQUIRE==1, STOP==0) when the stream has been already stopped by a Surprise Removal(SR)/STOP operation (i.e., when SR/STOP arrives before the close handle request).
+Note that portcls miniport drivers should succeed the state transitions from higher value to lower values (RUN == 3, PAUSE==2, ACQUIRE==1, STOP==0) when the stream has been already stopped by a SR/STOP operation (i.e., when SR/STOP arrives before the close handle request).

 **Suggested Buffer Handling**